 Winston jumped onto a table in a campus building on September 16, 2014 and yelled “F*** her in the p****.”
-The whole thing was seen by multiple students and leads to Fisher suspend him for the first half of the team’s game against the Clemson Tigers.
+The whole thing was seen by multiple students and led to Fisher suspending him for the first half of the team’s game against the Clemson Tigers.
 The wild episode was made into a meme on social media.

 During his time in the NFL, the former Bucs QB was suspended three games during the 2018 season after he “violated the Personal Conduct Policy by touching the [Uber] driver in an inappropriate and sexual manner without her consent.”

 Winston’s troubles off the field are well-documented, and it’s unfortunately put a stain on his football career.